 Everyone always asks us if a Dutch oven is truly necessary… and honestly?
 Yeah, it is.
 You'll use this one pan for 90 percent of the things you cook, whether you're braising chicken, sautéeing vegetables, or frying up a hash on the morning of your next hangover.
 It's easy to clean, and hot damn, all those colors sure are pretty.
 It's definitely a purchase you won't regret.

 Hey, we've got to mention our cookbooks, because they all really are that good.
 Buy one for your mom; buy one for your roommate; buy one for yourself.
 This one—the MUNCHIES Guide to Dinner—has a really, really excellent lasagna recipe.
 You're welcome.

 Since the moment we found this spoonula, life just hasn't been the same.
 It's the ultimate tool for the home cook and baker alike.
 You thought that merely having a spatula and also owning a spoon was enough, but you were wrong.
 Get a spoonula for each and every one of your friends, and two for yourself.

-You've been missing grabbing coffee from your favorite local spot, and let's face it, the sludge you're brewing at home isn't cutting it.
+Before the work-from-home-forever days, you relied on your office and local cafe to supply a steady stream of oat-milk-laced stimulants.
+And let's face it, the sludge you're brewing at home isn't cutting it.
 It's time you upped your caffeine game and invested in a professional-level espresso maker.
 Embrace your inner barista.
 And with a name like The Bambino, how can you resist?